 - Upper endoscopy

-Our digestive and gastrointestinal specialists work as a team with gastrointestinal surgeons and cancer specialists to provide surgical treatments for colorectal, gastrointestinal, pancreatic and other digestive conditions.
+Whenever possible, our surgeons use the least invasive methods for treating metabolic and gastroenterological conditions.
+Our digestive and gastrointestinal specialists work with surgeons and cancer specialists to provide surgical treatments for colorectal, gastrointestinal and pancreatic conditions in addition to other digestive ailments.

 Committed to providing new innovations that improve patient care, Coliseum Health System surgeons are highly experienced in performing complex procedures to treat disorders and cancers of the stomach, esophagus and rectum in a minimally invasive manner.